Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 - A “barbie” in Australia means a barbeque, whereas, in other English speaking countries, you'd probably think of a Barbie doll!

-So it’s always a good idea to brush up on slang and common expressions when you are planning to travel to a new place.
+So it’s always a good idea to learn slang and common expressions when you are planning to travel to a new place.

 It will help you fit in so you sound less like a foreigner.

-Imagine the surprise on your new friends’ faces when you use their common expressions with ease!
+Imagine the surprise on your new friends’ faces when you use common Mexican slang words with ease!

-Now because a lot of dictionaries, movie translations, and study guides come out of Spain, many Spanish learners pick up on Peninsular Spanish expressions before they learn Latin American slang.
+Now because a lot of dictionaries, movie translations, and study guides come out of Spain, many Spanish learners pick up on Peninsular Spanish expressions when learning Spanish slang before they learn Latin American slang.

 So instead of focusing on slang from Spain, in this post, we’ll look at essential slang from one of Latin America’s biggest and most influential countries: Mexico.